phalcon/documentation/docs/acl.md

 ```

 ### Component
-You can implement the [Phalcon\Acl\ComponentAwareInterface][acl-componentawareinterface] in your custom class with its own logic.
+You can implement the [Phalcon\Acl\ComponentAwareInterface][acl-componentaware] in your custom class with its own logic.
 The example below shows a new role object called `ReportsComponent`:

 ```php
 <?php